 How does a narcissist do this?

-The relentless manipulation and constant pressure effect your own judgment and thinking skills.
+The relentless manipulation and constant pressure affects your own judgment and thinking skills.
 They want to gain control of your mind and your life, and most narcissistic people succeed 100%.

 Taking back control of your mind.